Melatonin & Depression

 For many years, several lines of evidence have linked depression to disturbances of the circadian system.
-Abnormalities in the sleep pattern, such as early awakening in the morning hours, are found in up to 80% of
+Abnormalities in the sleep pattern, such as early awakening in the morning hours, are found in up to 80% of the depressed patients.

 Treatment with antidepressants can restore the chronobiological changes.
 Work shift or jet lag (manipulations of the circadian rhythm) increases the risk of developing depression.